jsanders108/StorageVictim-Audit/README.md

 # Security Audit of StorageVictim.sol

 This project is a security audit of a Solidity smart contract called StorageVictim.sol.
-The purpose of the audit is to identify vulnerabilities in the code that could result in unanticipated and/or negative outcomes for potential users.
+The purpose of the audit was to identify vulnerabilities in the code that could result in unanticipated and/or negative outcomes for potential users.
 The audit was conducted in two stages, "Initial" and "Fixed":

 1) "Initial" Stage: The security audit was performed on the original code in the contract and changes were recommended.